vinodhiniceg/LVDT_project-ID-337/tb/README.md

 ./verify.sh
 ```

-In the window opened by GTKWave, please click on `top_module` that appears on the left pane.
+In the window opened by GTKWave, please click on `top_module_tb` that appears on the left pane.
 It will list 9 signals below.
 Double click on the one that you want to view.